aaakpinar/NCE/evpn-mh/evpn-mh.md

 mtu 1400
 ```

-Similarly, ce2 is configured with an IP address but, without bonding:
+Similarly, ce2 is configured with an IP address but without bonding:

 ```
 auto eth1